papivot/cluster-api-aws/README.md

       version: 1.16.2
 ...
 ```
 Once done, apply the yaml.

 ```shell
 kubectl apply -f machinedeployment.yaml
 ```
 Flow - A new EC2 instance is deployed (using an AMI that available for the new version of Kubernetes requested).
 Kubeadm joins the instance as a new node to the cluster.
-One of the nodes that is
+One of the older nodes, that is part of the machinedeployment being upgrades, is evacuated, evicted from the cluster and the EC2 instance is terminated.
+These steps are repeated until all the nodes have been refreshed.

 ```console
 NAME                                        STATUS   ROLES    AGE     VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION    CONTAINER-RUNTIME